-I’ve been back in work for three months since we returned from our travel career break.
+At the time of writing I’ve been back in work for three months since we returned home from a year of travel.
 I’m really enjoying the new job and we have a great flat in central London.
 But even being happy in my career and at home isn’t going to quench my travel thirst.

 I’ve taken a few measures to keep that travel bug alive and curious.
 In this article I outline all the things I’m doing outside of my nine-to-five – starting with some small ideas and building up to some bigger ones – to keep my travel desires satisfied.